 What is ETIAS?

-The European Travel Information and Authorization System (ETIAS) is a visa waiver program which is expected to come into effect by the end of 2021.
-The aim of ETIAS Europe is to strengthen the borders of the Schengen Area by pre-checking the data of travelers before they enter the zone.
+The European Travel Information and Authorisation System (ETIAS) is a visa waiver program that is expected to come into effect by the end of 2022.
+The aim of ETIAS Europe is to provide a more secure journey to EU member countries as well as to strengthen the borders of the Schengen Area by pre-checking the data of travellers before they enter the zone.

-Citizens from any of the 60 eligible countries will need to complete the online application and obtain an approved ETIAS visa before entering any of the Schengen countries.
-The program will be very similar to the ESTA visa waiver which many nationalities need to obtain before traveling to the US.
+Citizens from any of the 60 eligible countries will need to complete the online application and obtain an approved ETIAS visa waiver before entering any of the Schengen countries.
+The program will be very similar to the ESTA visa waiver that many nationalities need to obtain before travelling to the US.

-The ETIAS visa waiver will allow eligible travelers to enter the Schengen Area for short-term stays of up to 90 days for tourism or business.
-Visitors can move freely between the Schengen countries as there are no internal hard borders within the zone.
+The ETIAS visa waiver will allow eligible visitors to enter the Schengen Area for short-term stays of up to 90 days for tourism, transit or business.
+Travellers can move freely between the Schengen countries as there are no internal hard borders within the zone.

-ETIAS EU is considered to be a visa waiver program as, unlike conventional visas, there will be no need to physically go to an embassy or consulate.
+ETIAS EU is considered to be a visa waiver program, which means ETIAS is not a visa.
+Also, this special travel authorisation does not require applicants to physically go to an embassy or consulate.
 The whole process will be completed online.

 There are currently 60 nationalities who will need to apply for an ETIAS visa waiver though more countries may be added to the list in the future.
-Many of these nationalities can currently travel to the Schengen Area visa-free but this will change when ETIAS is implemented.
+It is key to understand that once ETIAS is implemented, as of late 2022, the current visa-free countries will continue to have this status, the only difference being the need to obtain a valid ETIAS along with their passports.

-Citizens from non-eligible countries will need to apply for a Schengen Europe Visa to enter the region.
-There are also different types of visas available for people who want to study or work in Europe as ETIAS is not designed for these purposes.
+Citizens from non-eligible countries will need to apply for a Schengen Europe visa to enter the region.
+There are also different types of visas available for people who want to study or work in Europe as ETIAS is not a visa and is not designed for these purposes.

 Countries of origin